Kaithi (2019 film): Filming

 Principal photography began on 13 December 2018, the day after the film was launched.
 The first schedule of the film began in Chennai during mid-December and was completed in less than 15 days.
 The team began the second schedule in Tenkasi on 4 January 2019.
 Major portions of the film were also shot in the surroundings of Tirunelveli.
-As the storyline takes place in a single night in a short span of time, Lokesh made use of shooting the film in night time and did not feature any day time sequences, except for the film's climax.
-It was to provide authenticity to the story and the setting.
+The storyline takes place primarily in one night, except for the final scene.

 Narain faced difficulties while filming some stunt scenes.
 He claimed that due to one hand being in a sling, running down a steep slope during a scene was "dangerous, and took every ounce of concentration, as I couldn't balance myself properly while running downhill.
 As it was my first time doing stunts with a sling, it took a lot of skill and judgement to tackle the kicks, fisticuffs and falls in the chase and fight sequences".
 During another scene, Narain was told to "run out of a verandah, past a swimming pool, and keep running, halting only at a designated spot at a distance".
 He recalled, "But as I ran past the pool, I tripped on a slippery patch of water on the concrete.
 With one hand in a sling, I couldn't balance myself to stop the fall and fell down flat, my shoulder and chest taking the brunt of the fall [...]
 I felt I'd had a narrow escape, since it was hard concrete around the pool", but was left with shoulder pain for four months.

 Karthi practised to drive a lorry in one of the sequences.
 Since he had not driven a lorry before, he felt it was "quite challenging".
 Lokesh explained about few sequences, particularly the climax scenes, as he stated that "Cinema is all about making the audience believe it is real.
 So, I didn't mind those couple of larger-than-life fights, towards the climax portions.
 Every fight had a backstory to it, and wasn't away from the premise.
 I only wanted my characters to behave and sound authentic."
 Principal photography wrapped on 9 May 2019.
 While many sources claimed that the film was shot within 62 days, Lokesh and Karthi themselves stated that they took about 36–45 days for shooting the film.